 In September 2017, the PDE submitted its proposed ESSA Consolidated State Plan to the US Department of Education.
 This plan includes ambitious goals to improve graduation rates, including consideration of 4- and 5-year cohort rates.
-The plan was approved on January 16, 2018.
-Graduation targets for the SPP/APR will be adjusted to align with those approved under ESSA in the state's FFY 2017 submission.
+The plan was approved on Page 13 of 64 Plane 13 of 64

+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) January 15, 2018.
+In the state's FFY 2018 submission, graduation targets for the SPP/APR will be aligned with those approved under ESSA.